Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 2023-04-26 by Ryan Rutledge : v1.49 - fixed bug where SetupDataFromTrack would not set "k" for nearly-vertical lines, causing InitialCheck to report lines not parallel; added more detailed debugging messages to InitialCheck.

 2023-05-12 by Ryan Rutledge : v1.50 - added function prototypes at top with *forward* for future refactor; added location of settings file to *About* info; fixed undefined function error due to function order

+2023-05-25 by Ryan Rutledge : v1.51 - changed List objects to use CreateObject() for implicit garbage collection; changed dialog styles to Altium themed; reorganized functions alphabetically